Approved by the Transportation Policy Committee on April 3, 2020

 The American Society of Civil Engineers (ASCE) supports developing a national intermodal transportation system that promotes the movement of people and freight in a safe, secure, economically efficient, seamless, and sustainable manner.
-An infrastructure with these qualities allows the United States to compete in the increasingly global economy.
+Infrastructure with these qualities allows the United States to compete in the increasingly global economy.

-A national intermodal transportation program is needed to provide flexible transportation options using highways, air, water, railways, and other intermodal systems to move people and freight.
-Developing a unified system is currently hindered by a lack of national focus on intermodal connectivity, as well as the difficulty of forming partnerships between competing private firms.
-A national program would promote:
+A national intermodal transportation program is needed to provide flexible transportation options using highways, air, water, railways, pipelines and other intermodal systems to move people and freight.
+Developing a unified system has been hindered by a lack of national focus on intermodal connectivity.
+A national program would promote and address:

-- cost-effective planning, design and construction of intermodal connections
+- Cost-effective planning, design, construction, and operation of intermodal connections;

 An appropriately planned and designed intermodal transportation system is widely recognized as the catalyst to building and maintaining economically, socially, and environmentally successful communities.
 Federal regulations support that idea, requiring that each state carry out a continuing, comprehensive, and intermodal statewide transportation planning process.
 Plans and programs should lead to the development and operation of an integrated intermodal transportation system that facilitates the efficient, economically beneficial movement of people and goods.

-The goal of a national program would be to provide funding and incentives, for intermodal projects that would relieve congestion, improve transportation safety, and facilitate international trade.
+The goal of a national program would be to provide funding and incentives, for intermodal projects that would relieve congestion, improve transportation safety and resiliency, and facilitate international trade.
 Developing a national intermodal surface transportation program would require that the current transportation program's regulations and operations be restructured to ensure that agencies work collaboratively to integrate different modes of transportation.